Updated March 28, 2016

 "Know all men by these presents that we John H Gilliam & John O Pettus are hold and firmly bound to Wm T Gilliam, his heirs &c in the just and full sum of two hundred and seventeen dollars 50 cents.
 To which payment well and truly to be made we hereby bind ourselves our heirs &c firmly by these presents.
 In testimony whereof we have hereto subscribed our hands and affixed our seals this the 12 day of Nov eighteen hundred and forty

-The condition of the above obligation is such that whereas John H Gilliam has this day bargained and sold unto Wm T Gilliam his interest in the Est. of Jacob Mosby, decd. and whereas it is not known wheather Robert Gilliam is dead or alive who is or was a leggatee in said Est. now therefore if the said Robert Gilliam nor his heirs never come forward and claim their part in said Est. then the above obligation is void else to remain in full force and virtue"
+The condition of the above obligation is such that whereas John H Gilliam has this day bargained and sold unto Wm T Gilliam his interest in the Est. of Jacob Mosby, decd. and whereas it is not known whether Robert Gilliam is dead or alive who is or was a legatee in said Est. now therefore if the said Robert Gilliam nor his heirs never come forward and claim their part in said Est. then the above obligation is void else to remain in full force and virtue"

 Sig: J. H Gilliam, John O Pettus